antlafarge/jdownloader/README.md

 ## Description

-Run JDownloader in headless mode (no graphical interface) in a Docker container.
+Run JDownloader in headless mode in a Docker container.
+There is no embedded graphical interface, you should manage your downloads through a web interface here : [https://my.jdownloader.org](https://my.jdownloader.org).

 ## Architectures